stvsever/RPEP_PROJECT/README.md

 # Maladaptive Perseveration: The Impact of Irrefutable Belief Systems on Insightful Reasoning

-**Part of the RPEP Project**

 ---

 ## Description

 This repository contains the complete codebase used for the study “Maladaptive Perseveration: The Impact of Irrefutable Belief Systems on Insightful Reasoning.”
-It includes data preprocessing, analysis scripts, model fitting routines, and visualization code corresponding to all figures and tables presented in the paper.
+It includes:
+a) all Dutch and translated stimuli that were used in the experiment
+b) the full code of the Psychopy experiment
+c) the raw data of the experiment
+d) the full code of the analysis of the raw data (both R and Python)
+e) all figures that were used in the main text & supplementary materials

 ---